morgangreenwalt/bamazon/README.md

 Bamazon
 -------

-An interactive node applicationshopping allowing users to purchase items as a customer, view, track and update the product inventory as a manager, and track the total sales by department as an supervisor.
+An interactive node application allowing users to purchase items as a customer, view, track and update the product inventory as a manager, and track the total sales by department as an supervisor.

 Technologies used:
 1. Node.js